Dog diarrhea (spelled in the UK as 'diarrhoea') is going to happen, it's just a fact of life when you're a dog owner.

-In this situation, the puppy diarrhea usually ranges from 'loosely-formed' stools to a soft 'chocolate pudding' type consistency.
-If the puppy continues to eat and drink normally, isn't vomiting or showing signs of exhaustion and plays happily, the chances are good that this situation will resolve itself within a day or two.
+If your pup is still eating and drinking normally, isn't vomiting or showing signs of exhaustion and plays happily, the chances are good that the problem will resolve itself within a day or two.

 A midnight 'snack' from the kitchen trash can, or eating half of your new leather loafers are pretty much bound to end in an upset tummy for your dog - and if you're a new dog owner you may well be surprised at how creative your pet can be when it comes to experimenting.